- Safety and Health Topics

 Thousands of people are blinded each year from work-related eye injuries that could have been prevented with the proper selection and use of eye and face protection.

 OSHA requires employers to ensure the safety of all employees in the work environment.
 Eye and face protection must be provided whenever necessary to protect against chemical, environmental, radiological or mechanical irritants and hazards.

-Eye and face protection is addressed in specific standards for the general industry, shipyard employment, longshoring, and the construction industry.
+Eye and face protection is addressed in specific OSHA standards for general industry, shipyard employment, longshoring, and construction.

-- NEW OSHA publishes Notice of Proposed Rulemaking updating a National Consensus Standard in its Eye and Face Protection Standards.
-OSHA News Release, (2015, March 13).
+- OSHA publishes Notice of Proposed Rulemaking updating a National Consensus Standard in its Eye and Face Protection Standards.
+OSHA News Release, (March 13, 2015).
 The proposed revisions will reflect current national consensus standards and ensure that employers use up-to-date eye and face protection during hazardous workplace operations.

 - Eye and Face Protection.
 OSHA eTool.
 Provides a comprehensive hazard assessment, information about selecting protective devices for the workplace, as well as OSHA requirements.